USS Idaho (BB-42): World War II

 With the United States now an active participant in World War II, Idaho and Mississippi left Iceland on 9 December to rejoin the Pacific Fleet.
 They stopped in Norfolk before steaming through the Panama Canal and continuing on to San Francisco, where they arrived on 31 January 1942.
 For much of the year, Idaho was occupied with combat training off the coast of California.
 In October, she went to the Puget Sound Navy Yard to receive replacements for her worn out main battery guns.
 The original secondary battery of 5-inch/51 cal. guns was removed as these guns were badly needed to arm merchant ships.
-Further training followed until April 1943, when on the 7th she departed for the Aleutian Islands, where Japanese troops had occupied the islands of Attu and Kiska.
+Further training followed until 7 April 1943, when she departed for the Aleutian Islands, where Japanese troops had occupied the islands of Attu and Kiska.
 Idaho served as the flagship of the bombardment and patrol force.
 On 11 May, US Army forces went ashore on Attu, and Idaho provided gunfire support for the assault.
 The following month, a second attack followed on Kiska, but the Japanese had already abandoned the island in July.
 On 7 September, Idaho returned to San Francisco to begin preparations for the next major amphibious assault, which shifted focus to the central Pacific.